Locations:

 The vaccine, which is updated each year to reflect circulating strains, reduces your chances of getting the flu or becoming severely ill if you do.

-And the flu vaccine is even more critical for older adults who are over the age of 65, children under the age of 5, pregnant people and people with certain health conditions such as asthma, COPD, diabetes or a weakened immune system.
+And the flu vaccine is even more critical if you're an older adult over the age of 65, a child under the age of 5, pregnant or have certain health conditions such as asthma, COPD, diabetes or a weakened immune system.

 “While every case of influenza can’t be prevented, everyone should do their part to protect themselves and those around them — by getting your flu shot, washing your hands, staying home when you are sick,” encourages Dr. Englund.
 “You could save someone’s life.”